elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 One interesting statistical discovery is made!
 We hypothesize that the waiting time for changing macroeconomic clusters/time interval between consecutive cluster changes(For instance, during the course of the COVID-19 pandemic, the economy moved from low inflation - low unemployment, to low inflation - high unemployment, and then to high inflation - low unemployment) is of the Geometric distribution(or the Exponential distribution if we assume that time is continuous), and decide not to reject our hypothesis due to very large P-values.
 This time interval(as a random variable) is related to the lengths of business cycles and how long our macroeconomic environments last.
 A good understanding of the clustering behavior of macroeconomic indicators gives us insights about the changes of our macroeconomic climates and business cycles.

-To gain insights towards stock prices through macroeconomic indicators, we look at stock prices in different macroeconomic clusters, and help make predictions.
+Finally, to gain insights towards stock prices through macroeconomic indicators, we look at stock prices in different macroeconomic clusters, and help make predictions.

-Final outputs:
+Outputs:
 1. Based on the statistical/machine learning discovery described above, this program helps predict/quantify when and how likely the macroeconomic environment is going to change;
-2. This program serves as a stock market predictor for the current or future months, by returning an estimated interval of monthly returns, based on historical data in idential or similar macroeconomic clusters.
+2. This program helps predict the stock market by returning an estimated interval of future monthly returns, based on historical data in idential or similar macroeconomic clusters.